terraform-google-modules/terraform-google-event-function/examples/dynamic-files/README.md

 This example demonstrates how to use the
-[root module][root-module] that will contain source code files generated from Terraform itself.
+[root module][root-module] that will contain source code files generated from Terraform itself and environment variable stored in the Secrets Manager.

 ## Usage